webplatform/docs/guides/the_basics_of_html/index.md

 Character references can also be numeric.
 For example, you can escape an ampersand character with either its shorthand word <code>&amp;amp;</code> or its numeric reference <code>&amp;#38;</code>.
 <!--
 One of the earliest mistakes a web author can make is to use an ampersand in a document and then have something unexpected appear.
-For example, writing “Imperial units measure weight in stones&amp;pounds” could actually end up appearing as “…stones£s” in some browsers.
+For example, writing "Imperial units measure weight in stones&amp;pounds" could actually end up appearing as "…stones£s" in some browsers.

-This is because the literal string “&amp;pound;” is actually a character reference in HTML.
+This is because the literal string "&amp;pound;" is actually a character reference in HTML.
 A character reference is a way of including a character into a document that is difficult or impossible to enter using a keyboard, or in a particular document encoding.

 The ampersand (&amp;) introduces the reference and the semi-colon (;) ends it.
-However, many user agents can be quite forgiving of HTML mistakes such as leaving out the semi-colon, and treat “&amp;pound” as a character reference.
+However, many user agents can be quite forgiving of HTML mistakes such as leaving out the semi-colon, and treat "&amp;pound" as a character reference.
 References can either be numbers (numeric references) or shorthand words (entity references).